dennisss/sstable.js/README.md

 A fast, compact, and memory efficient way to load a lot of key-value pairs into Javascript from a server/file/etc.

 - Near-zero copy loading means near super fast loading of large datasets
-- Integrated prefix compression helps keep
+- Integrated prefix compression helps keep file sizes small
 - Maps string keys to string values

 The general intended pattern to follow with this package is to:
-1. Create a `.sst` file from a
+1. Create a `.sst` file from a javascript object
 2. Host it on your server (out of the scope of this project)
 3. Load it on a client computer
 	- Download it to a client (or read it from a local file) into an ArrayBuffer